Shreyas20/Data-intensive-computing/Lab3/Readme.txt

 Sparkdata contains collected articles which has their filenames as their topic

-Validation set contains articles which dont have any labels and are used for the classification testing purpose.
+ValSet contains articles which dont have any labels and are used for the classification testing purpose.